Curriculum and Instruction Program

 About the Faculty

-All faculty members in curriculum and instruction bring prior experience as teachers in K-12 settings.
-Together they offer expertise in the areas of children’s literature, civics and citizenship, English education, international education, literacy teaching and learning, race and racial equity, mathematics, science and STEM education, special education, the role of talk in learning, writing instruction and young adult literature.
+Faculty members in curriculum and instruction bring prior experience as teachers in K-12 settings.
+Together they offer expertise in the areas of assessment, children’s literature, civics and citizenship, English education, international education, literacy teaching and learning, mathematics, psychology of education, race and racial equity, science and STEM education, special education, the role of talk in learning, writing instruction and young adult literature.
 Students work closely with their faculty mentors to develop a program of study that fits their professional context, research interests and personal learning goals.

 EDF 2010 - Foundations of Education